ArtSabintsev/Harpy/README.md

 ```

 ### Force Localization
 There are some situations where a developer may want to the update dialog to *always* appear in a certain language, irrespective of the devices/system default language (e.g. apps released in a specific country).
 As of v2.5.0, this feature has been added to Harpy (see [Issue #41](https://github.com/ArtSabintsev/Harpy/issues/41)).
-Please set the `forceLanguageLocalization` property using the `HarpyLanugage` string constants defined in `Harpy.h` if you would like override the systems default lanuage for the Harpy alert dialogs.
+Please set the `forceLanguageLocalization` property using the `HarpyLanugage` string constants defined in `Harpy.h` if you would like override the system's default lanuage for the Harpy alert dialogs.

 ``` obj-c
 [[Harpy sharedInstance] setForceLanguageLocalization<#HarpyLanguageConstant#>];